Nikeshh-Learnings/Ruby/README.md

 ### 20. gets_method.rb
 This script explores the `gets` method in Ruby, which is used to read input from the standard input (usually the keyboard).
 It explains how to use the `gets` method to capture user input and how to handle the input data.
 The script covers basic usage of `gets`, including how to prompt the user for input and store the entered value in a variable.
 It also discusses common pitfalls, such as the inclusion of newline characters, and demonstrates how to strip these characters for cleaner input handling.
 Practical examples show the `gets` method in action, highlighting its role in interactive Ruby programs.

+### 21. class_method.rb
+This script delves into class methods in Ruby, which are methods defined on the class itself rather than on instances of the class.
+It explains how to create and use class methods using the `self` keyword or by defining methods directly on the class.
+The script covers the differences between class methods and instance methods, highlighting scenarios where class methods are particularly useful.

+### 22. converting_object_type.rb
+This script covers the concept of object type conversion in Ruby.
+It explains how to convert objects from one type to another using various built-in methods such as `to_s`, `to_i`, `to_f`, and `to_a`.
+The script discusses the importance of type conversion in ensuring data compatibility and correctness in Ruby programs.

 ## Getting Started

 To run these scripts, you'll need to have Ruby installed on your machine.
 If you haven't installed Ruby yet, you can download it from [ruby-lang.org](https://www.ruby-lang.org/en/downloads/).